 - Making church health a priority

-is, we seldom think proactively about all 10 items comprehensively.
-And maybe that's part of
+"But the truth is, we seldom think proactively about all ten items comprehensively.
+And maybe

-what helps a church to develop and grow -- thinking about doing it all right in concert, so all 10
+that's part of what helps a church to develop and grow -- thinking about doing it all right in

-cylinders hit in stride at the same time!"
+concert so that all ten cylinders are hitting in stride at the right time!"

 Resources for planting a church